-420.1 PURPOSE AND SCOPE
+421.1 PURPOSE AND SCOPE

 This policy provides guidelines for the use of portable audio/video recording devices by members of this department while in the performance of their duties (Minn.
 Stat. § 626.8473).
-Portable audio/video recording devices include all recording systems whether body-worn, hand-held, or integrated into portable equipment.
+Portable audio/video recording devices include all recording systems whether body-worn, handheld or integrated into portable equipment.

-This policy does not apply to mobile audio/video recordings, interviews, or interrogations conducted at any Jordan Police Department facility, undercover operations, wiretaps, or eavesdropping (concealed listening devices).
+This policy does not apply to mobile audio/video recordings, interviews or interrogations conducted at any Jordan Police Department facility, undercover operations, wiretaps or eavesdropping (concealed listening devices) unless captured by a portable recording system.

-420.1.1 DEFINITIONS
+421.1.1 DEFINITIONS